Vaibhav1671998/Udacity-Neighborhood-Map/Readme.md

 # Neighborhood Map

 ## This project was built according to the project rubric of project Neighborhood Map in the nanodegree Front-End web developer by Udacity
+This app helps to go to any place in the world by just entering the name of the place and clicking on the **GO** button .
+If you want to go to the initial state from where you have started , you can click on **Restore** button .

 ## External Tools used :-
 	Knockoutjs Framework